AbuseIPDB/laravel/README.md

 # AbuseIPDB Laravel API Integration

-Package to easily integrate AbuseIPDB API with your Laravel project.
+Package to easily integrate the AbuseIPDB API with your Laravel project.

 ## Installation